-On Wednesday, 2 Oct.
-2013, Hamas authorities in the Gaza Strip executed Hani 'Alayan, 27.
-'Alayan was sentenced to death in 2012 for two counts of murder, one of them committed while he was a minor.
-His sentence was upheld in appeal on 12 July 2013.
-Since Hamas seized control of Gaza, 16 people have been executed.
+On 31 May 2016 Hamas authorities executed 3 Gazans it convicted of murder: Ahmad Shurab, 43; Yusef Abu Shamleh, 38; and Muhammad ‘Othman 28.
+Since Hamas seized control of Gaza, 67 people have been condemned by its courts, and 33 people executed (this figure does not include people executed during Operation Protective Edge), some of whom were sentenced before the Hamas takeover.
 B’Tselem condemns the use of capital punishment, which is both immoral and a grave violation of human rights.
-The state may not take a person’s life and violate that person’s right to life as a punitive measure, even if it is ostensibly for the purpose of law enforcement.
+A state may not take a person’s life and violate the right to life as a punitive measure, even if ostensibly for the purpose of law enforcement.